Haruna Kasolo Kyeyune

-Haruna Kasolo Kyeyune is a Ugandan politician.
-He is the State Minister for Microfinance in the Ugandan Cabinet.
+Haruna Kasolo Kyeyune is a Ugandan politician serving as the Minister of State for Foreign Affairs (Regional Co-operation).
+He was the State Minister for Microfinance in the Ugandan Cabinet.
 He was appointed to that position on 6 June 2016.
 He concurrently served as the elected parliamentary representative for Kyotera County, Kyotera District, in the 10th Ugandan Parliament (2016–2021).
 Following the general elections in Uganda in 2021, John Paul Mpalanyi Lukwago, a member of the Democratic Party (DP), succeeded him in parliament.